Can Xabi Alonso Develop Young Talent at Chelsea? After Kendry Paez Arrival

 A Development Decision With Financial Weight

 But future value only holds if the development environment is right.
 A third imperfect loan would raise obvious concerns.
-A premature Chelsea promotion would carry its own risk if he is not ready for Alonso’s tactical load.
+A premature Chelsea promotion carries its own risk if he is not ready for Alonso’s tactical load.
 The cleanest solution may be a shorter pre-season assessment followed by a deliberately chosen loan, not simply the most convenient BlueCo destination.

 For Chelsea, the lesson is blunt.
 Paez’s ceiling remains high, but this is no longer just about potential.
-It is about control, standards and choosing the next environment before a gifted player drifts into another lost six months.
+It is about control, standards, and choosing the next environment before a gifted player drifts into another lost six months.

 dave.sport